What did you think an artist would pick up on from your poem?

 —stars!—I pulled back the curtain.

 They led me—with beautiful detours!—to the place where I could take this picture.
 The stars I saw are—well, I’m not going to tell you what I saw.
 A window, motion (Dear You-in-the-Dark, walking by, fast), light, creating daylight stars.
 (I took the picture by daylight.)

 Artist Christoph Keller: That the image and poem are relatives.
 I hope there’s a little bit of the poem’s clear magic in my photograph.

 Poet Valerie Wetlaufer: Regarding the poem with Valerie, my fellow poet, I’m always so surprised at how well our call and response works together—I’ve long admired her as a practitioner, so being able to work with her on this collection has been a real honor.

-In regards to the art with our poem, it’s so very different from the one I have with my fellow writer—Valerie and I conversed a great deal and mulled and then dove into a poetic dialogue, whereas this, with the artist, the poem is written first and the artist creates, and the talent behind Broadsided puts it together.
+In regards to the art with our poem, it’s so very different from the one I have with my fellow writer—Valerie and I conversed a great deal and mulled and then dove into a poetic dialogue, whereas in this, with the artist, the poem is written first and then the artist creates, and the talent behind Broadsided puts it together.
 There are definitive roles, which speaks to our desire for organization.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

 Poet Valerie Wetlaufer: Yes, often.
 In college many of my friends were visual artists, so I was around their work all the time, and we would be inspired by one another.
-My current project deals a lot with the daily work of art making, and the materiality of painting.
+My current project deals a lot with the daily work of art making and the materiality of painting.
 It’s been fun to describe that work.

 Poet Molly Sutton Keifer: I often work on projects that combine the written word with something involving fiber, be it in the realm of book arts or perhaps needlework, etc. I love ekphrasis as an art form, and have admired those who set out to write full works based on this purpose.